Women in the Russian invasion of Ukraine: Refugees

-LGBTQ women
+LGBT women

 Transgender and non-binary people faced discrimination prior to the war, and encountered new obstacles in Ukraine as a result of the war.
 In 2020, prior to the invasion, there was a spike in homophobic and transphobic hate crimes in the country, with 80 documented cases.
 A report on these cases from the International Lesbian, Gay, Bisexual, Trans and Intersex Association indicates that in 27% of cases police reporting to the scene took no legal action and in 38% of cases police did not record a crime or open an investigation.
 In the three years prior to the 2022 Russian invasion of Ukraine, Ukraine had adopted new legislation and institutional frameworks relating to sex and gender-based violence, generally in line with international human rights law.
 Police are still reluctant to register complaints of survivors of domestic violence and widespread impunity deters many women and other victims from speaking out.

 For many trans women in Ukraine, their sex assigned at birth is documented on their official identification documents, causing many to be barred from leaving the country in accordance with the law requiring men to stay in Ukraine and be available to perform military service roles, if and when they are needed.
 A "white ticket" for military exemption is available for trans men who were assigned female at birth on their official identification documents.
 Cases of trans women attempting to leave Ukraine being forced to undress and be subjected to physical examinations at checkpoints in attempts by guards to screen for individuals who are trying to avoid military service without a valid exemption have been reported.
 Trans women have in some cases been advised not to carry identification documents while attempting to leave Ukraine.
 Some who remain in Ukraine have reported that the increase in available weapons due to the invasion has led to an increase in violent threats against trans people.

 A partnership between Kyiv Pride and Gay Alliance Ukraine, created a shelter for members of the LGBTQ community to stay and stock up before continuing their flight out of the country.
 A similar effort was seen by the LGBTQ and women's organization Insight, which created two shelters near the Polish and Romanian borders.
 Concerns have also been raised about the destinations for many fleeing the Russian invasion as Poland and Hungary have both been condemned by the European Union for having anti-gay laws.
 The laws have made some activists with Warsaw and Budapest Prides, raise concerns that the LGBT refugees would have to continue to other Western European countries to be protected by the law.